Number squeezed and fragmented states of strongly interacting bosons in a double well: The System

 and similarly for $\braket{\Psi | \hat{R} | \Psi}$.
 Intuitively, $\hat{L}$ and $\hat{R}$ measure the fraction of the probability density of the many-body state that exists in the left and right wells, respectively.

 Because of the symmetry of the double well potential, the ground state of the system has $\braket{\Psi | \hat{L} | \Psi} = \braket{\Psi | \hat{R} | \Psi} = N/2$ (and hence $\braket{\Psi | \hat{n} | \Psi} = 0$) regardless of the strength of the interaction between the particles.
 However, the width of this distribution, characterized by its standard deviation $\sigma_{n} = \sqrt{\braket{\Psi | \hat{n}^{2} | \Psi}}$, does vary with $a$.
-For the noninteracting ($a=0$) case, the many-body ground state consists of a product of single-particle ground states, and $\sigma_{n} = \sqrt{N}/2$.
+For the noninteracting ($a=0$) case, the many-body ground state consists of a product of one-body ground states, and the particles are distributed according to a binomial distribution, with $\sigma_{n} = \sqrt{N}/2$.
 For a repulsive interaction ($a>0$), we expect that the number distribution will narrow because configurations with many particles on one side of the double well and few on the other will be energetically disfavored relative to configurations that more evenly split the particles between the two sides.
 This narrowing is what is meant by number squeezing.
 We define a squeezing parameter $S$ to characterize the amount of squeezing in the system relative to the non-interacting ground state:

 $S=0$ corresponds to no squeezing, and $S=1$ corresponds to a fully squeezed state, in which $\sigma_{n}=0$.